 Nicholas is an employment specialist whose practice takes in all facets of employment litigation in the High Court and the statutory tribunals.
+Nicholas has a significant investigatory practice.
 He also enjoys a significant sports law related practice appearing before the ordinary courts and the relevant disciplinary/adjudicatory tribunals.

 Particular areas of expertise are:

 - Whistleblowing particularly in the Financial Services Sector

 - Equal Pay